MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

     If you have on-premises services that you want to use with the protection service, install and configure the Rights Management connector.
 For more information, see [Deploying the Azure Rights Management connector](./deploy-rms-connector.md).

 ### Step 4: Use and monitor your data protection solutions
 You’re now ready to protect your data, and log how your company is using the protection service.
-For addition information to support this deployment phase, see [Helping users to protect files by using the Azure Rights Management service](./help-users.md) and [Logging and analyzing usage of the Azure Rights Management service](./log-analyze-usage.md).
+For addition information to support this deployment phase, see [Helping users to protect files by using the Azure Rights Management service](./help-users.md) and [Logging and analyzing the protection usage from Azure Information Protection](./log-analyze-usage.md).

 ### Step 5: Administer the protection service for your tenant account as needed
 As you begin to use the protection service, you might find PowerShell useful to help script or automate administrative changes.
 PowerShell might also be needed for some of the advanced configurations.